 Imagine you're stepping onto the bustling streets of Beijing for the first time.
 The scent of jianbing fills the air, the sounds of Mandarin chatter envelop you, and a sea of faces greets you.
-You want to be polite, to make a good first impression.
+But you want to be polite, to make a good first impression.
 Knowing how to say hello is your first step to bridging cultures and building connections.
 But it's not as simple as translating "hello" and calling it a day.

 Main Subheading